Buying a Vehicle

 Title documents are usually sent by certified mail to you by the dealer.
-Upon receipt of these documents, bring them into our office.
+Upon receipt of these documents, make an appointment and bring them into our office.
 Alternatively give us a call 970-429-2717 and we can let you know what other documents may be required to process by mail or drop box.

 With a Loan

 If you financed the vehicle the dealer will forward the title documents to the lender and the lender will then file them with our office.
-We will notify you by postcard when you can come into our office to register your vehicle.
+We will notify you by postcard when you can make an appointment to come into our office to register your vehicle.
 Alternatively give us a call 970-429-2717, we may be able to process your initial registration over the phone.

 - Manufacturer's Statement of Origin (MSO) or Title: Dealer will provide an MSO for a new vehicle or a title for a used vehicle that has been properly assigned to you.

 - Sales Tax Receipt or Dealer Invoice: These documents provide proof of sales/use taxes paid.
 All taxes are required to be collected in full by the dealer, pursuant to CRS 39-26-113(1), CRS 39-26-208(1), and CRS 39-26-208(2).
 For additional information, access the sales tax document (PDF).

 - Odometer Disclosure: A completed odometer disclosure is required when the vehicle is less than 10 years old.
 The disclosure must be signed by both the seller and the buyer.
 The dealership will provide the odometer disclosure documentation that must be on secure form.

 - Application for Colorado Title DR2395 (PDF)

 - Proof of Insurance: Colorado law requires that prior to registration or renewal proof of insurance is required.
 The buyer needs to bring in proof of insurance.
-For additional information go to the insurance resource.
+For additional information go to the insurance requirements resource page.